eventlet/eventlet/doc/threading.rst

 You can only communicate cross-thread using the "real" thread primitives and pipes.
 Fortunately, there's little reason to use threads for concurrency when you're already using coroutines.

 The vast majority of the times you'll want to use threads are to wrap some operation that is not "green", such as a C library that uses its own OS calls to do socket operations.
-The tpool module is provided to make these uses simpler.
+The :doc:`tpool </modules/tpool>` module is provided to make these uses simpler.

 The simplest thing to do with tpool is to ``execute`` a function with it.
 The function will be run in a random thread in the pool, while the calling coroutine blocks on its completion::